Trauma Therapy for New Moms in Portland, OR

 • Find healthy ways to cope with past and present triggers

-• Understand your symptoms and why they happen
+• Understand your trauma symptoms and why they happen

 • Reprocess traumatic memories